drewzboto/grunt-connect-proxy/README.md

 Default: true

 Set to false to isolate multi-task configuration proxy options from parent level instead of appending them.

+#### options.keepProxiesOnConnect
+Type: `Boolean`
+Default: false

+Allows to keep the proxies list with the proxies configured on previous connect tasks.

 #### options.rewrite
 Type: `Object`